ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: CLUTCH reviews - Displays message "Something went wrong while preparing database. #1198
 * Added: Compatibility with the "Ranna – Food & Recipe Blog Theme. #1206

+= 1.9.49.1 (15 Sept 2020) =

+* Fixed: Image size smaller than recommended" warnings in search console for the version 1.9.48 and above. #1200

 = 1.9.49 (03 Sept 2020) =

 * Fixed: The property 0 is not recognized by Google for an object of type ImageObject. #1188